ajax-crypto/DxBall/README.md

 Tested in Chrome 29.0.1547.57 and Chromium 28.0.1500.71.

+If you are interested in understanding the code, read the file named `GameArchitecture.txt` in the `docs\` folder.

 NOTE :
 The game resolution is fixed at 640 * 480 right now and FPS at 60.
 The code lacks documentation and is littered with global variables.